Autodesk/powermill-api-examples/README.md

 To generate `PowerMill.dll` follow these instructions:

-- Using a standard command window, move to the PowerMILL's executable directory. e.g.
+- Using a command window run as administrator, move to the PowerMill executable directory. e.g.
 ```
 cd "C:\Program Files\Autodesk\PowerMill 2019\sys\exec64"
 ```